Introduction

 - Which neighborhoods are the most profitable?

-Let's start with the regions, then work our way down to the cities, then the neighborhoods.
+Let's start with the regions, then move down to the cities, and then the neighborhoods.

-The three most profitable regions in which to invest are as follows:
+The three most profitable regions to invest in are:

 Conversely, the least profitable regions are also the most expensive: